chiztechnology/School-Library/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project by staring it.
+If you like this project don't forget to share this with other people and to give this repository a :star:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>